European Integrity Games – SciencesPo Paris writing workshop

 Frédéric Devic, escape game designer at Immersia (Paris) came to audit and test the writing in progress.

 Next step is to develop the script and prepare the next workshop session that is likely to take place in Paris (date postponed due to Covid-19), with participants from Greece, Italy, Germany and Portugal.

 European citizens consider integrity critical.
 It profoundly affects their perception of European societies and their role in it.
 European Integrity Game is born to raise awareness around corruption and integrity issues through the design of interactive and education-focused gaming experiences.

 Over three years, European partners from France, Italy, Greece, Germany, Portugal, and Spain will design seven games addressing integrity in various aspects.
 The first game aims to educate citizens about blockchain technology, and its contribution to fostering or eroding integrity in our societies.
-Given the complexity of Blockchain and the multifacetedness of its applications, we selected the issue of money laundering as one of the instances in which Blockchain is playing an active role in further endangering civic behavior.
+Given the complexity of blockchain and the multifacetedness of its applications, we selected the issue of money laundering as one of the instances in which blockchain is playing an active role in further endangering civic behaviour.

 We will use an escape room to engage people in a fun yet educational manner.
 Given the designs’ immersive and interactive nature, we hope to effectively convey some of the intricacies of the blockchain/integrity nexus, but most importantly, to touch the participants on a deeper and more emotional level, challenging participants on the individual and collective level.